 The paper itself is a nice, bright white with grey lines and a header and footer area without any lines.
 The lines do have a bit of ink resist with certain inks, but not enough to worry about.
 In each of the four corners, there are small boxes with symbols in them.
 These allow you to use Scribzee, an app that allows you to scan and upload each page of your notebook to an account in the cloud.
 While it’s not something I plan on using, it’s a nice feature that doesn’t waste any room that you’d normally use for writing.

 So, the initial question I had was “are Black n’ Red notebooks worth the hype?”
-I would have to say yes they are.
-If you want a notebook that can be purchased almost anywhere, lays completely flat, performs extremely well with fountain pens and has essentially no ghosting, you can’t go wrong with a Black n’ Red notebook.
+I would have to say that, for the most part, they are.
+If you want a notebook that can be purchased almost anywhere, lays completely flat, performs well with fountain pens (as long as you don’t mind a bit of bleed through) and has essentially no ghosting, you can’t go wrong with a Black n’ Red notebook.
 If you’re not a fan of spiral-bound notebooks or want something that looks a little nicer, you might want to look at some other notebooks.